alancarbutt/todo-plugins/README.md

 ## My favorite plugins for todo.txt

-I'm including the plugins that I use that I had to modify for use with todo.txt
+I'm including the plugins that I use that I had to modify for use with todo.txt.
+These plugins are listed on the https://github.com/todotxt/todo.txt-cli/wiki/Todo.sh-Add-on-Directory site

-I'm testing the code on my iMac running Catalina
+I'm testing the code on my iMac running Big Sur

 Thus far, I have had to fix the following plugins